dritter321/car_project/README.md

   - Lambda function's permission to read landing bucket, and to write to curated bucket
   - Policy that allows logging to CloudWatch
   - S3 permission to invoke Lambda function

+# Exploratory Data Analysis
+- EDA, data cleansing, data imputing, and creation of curated data for local testing is done in `/notebooks/EDA.ipynb`

+# Model Experimenting
+- an XGBoost and a Random Forest Regressor models were trained for experimenting
+- RFR contains programmatic hyperparameter tuning, XGBoost was tuned manually
+- XGBoost won the comparision

+RFR:
+- RMSE: 1952.71835603326
+- R^2: 0.9597850155288421
+XGB:
+- RMSE: 1912.0344674779114
+- R^2: 0.9614432764528569